JHU-PL-Lab/www-fpse/coding.md

   * [locally abstract types](https://ocaml.org/manual/locallyabstract.html),
   * [First-class modules](https://ocaml.org/manual/firstclassmodules.html), and
   * [GADT's](https://ocaml.org/manual/gadts.html).
-* Part III of the manual documents the tools, we will not be using much of this because third parties have improved on many of the tools and we will instead use those versions.
+* Part III of the manual documents the tools, we will not be using much of this because third parties have improved on many of the tools and we will instead use those improved versions.
 See below in the Tools list where we give "our" list of tools.
-* Part IV describes the standard libraries; as with the tool we will primarily use Jane Street's `Base`/`Core` which replaces these with more modern versions so we will generally be ignoring this Part.
+* Part IV describes the standard libraries; as with the tools we will primarily use Jane Street's `Base`/`Core` which replaces these with more modern versions so we will generally be ignoring this Part.

 #### Base and Core
 `Core` is a complete rewrite of the standard libraries that come built in to OCaml.
 Think of it as a "more modern" version of lists, sets, hash tables, etc, with lots of little improvements in many places.  `Core` is an extension of `Base` which is in fact what we will mainly be using.

-* [Core documentation](https://ocaml.janestreet.com/ocaml-core/latest/doc/core/Core/index.html) is not particularly readable as `Core` extends `Core_kernel` which extends `Base` and most times you probably just want the `Base` version so I would suggest starting there: [Base Documentation](https://ocaml.janestreet.com/ocaml-core/latest/doc/base/Base/index.html).
+* [Core documentation](https://ocaml.janestreet.com/ocaml-core/latest/doc/core/Core/index.html) is not particularly readable as `Core` extends [`Core_kernel`](https://ocaml.janestreet.com/ocaml-core/latest/doc/core_kernel/Core_kernel/index.html) which in turn extends `Base` and most times you probably just want the `Base` version so I would suggest starting there.
+* [Base Documentation](https://ocaml.janestreet.com/ocaml-core/latest/doc/base/Base/index.html) - start here for most common data structures.
+* [Core_kernel Documentation](https://ocaml.janestreet.com/ocaml-core/latest/doc/core_kernel/Core_kernel/index.html) - occasionally you may need some of the extensions on `Base` here, but not very often.
 * The [Real World OCaml](https://dev.realworldocaml.org/index.html) book gives tutorial introductions to many of the `Core`/`Base` features.
+* Important note: if you use a search engine to look up e.g. "OCaml Set" to see how the OCaml Set module is defined you will likely not get the `Core` version and it can be very confusing.
+Even if you add `Base` or `Core` as keywords to the search you will usually get an outdated version.
+So, bookmark the above!

 ### The FPSE OCaml Toolbox